 Nobody likes a blame game.
 But when a bug is introduced, being able to determine what caused the error, can make a big difference.
 Fixing recently introduced bugs fast can mean life or dead of most online products today.

-With the source code integration, we automatically pull the changelog from your deployment product like VSTS or Octopus Deploy.
+With the source code integration, we automatically pull the changelog from your deployment product like Azure DevOps or Octopus Deploy.
 You can even use elmah.io Deployment Tracking as your main list of releases and what's in them.

 Finally, our integrations pull information about who triggered each deployment.
 In cases where people are actually involved, you know who to talk to first, when errors starts to roll into your logs.